 As mentioned above, Prague is easy to walk around and you probably won’t need to use public transport unless you want to go further afield.
 We found the Metro easy to use and VERY cheap.
 There is also a great tram system in Prague and we also found them simple to use.

 We found the best way to get from the airport was to take one of the many mini-busses which deliver a group of people direct to the door of their various hotels.
 This system was well organised at the airport, but make sure you’ve agreed the price before getting in.
+You can also book in advance here: Prague Airport Shared Minibus Transfer.
 Alternatively, direct private transfers to your hotel are very reasonable in Prague.
-Click on the Airport Transfers button for options and latest prices.
+You can see a full range of options here.

 MORE ON PRAGUE